Microneurography/APTrack/README.md

 ## Resources

-The Open Ephys team is moving their documentation from [atlassian](https://open-ephys.atlassian.net/wiki/spaces/OEW/pages/491527/Open+Ephys+GUI) to [GitHub](https://open-ephys.github.io/gui-docs/User-Manual/Installing-the-GUI.html), however this has not yet been completed so I would suggest to refer to the atlassian documentation for now.
+The Open Ephys team is moving their documentation from [atlassian](https://open-ephys.atlassian.net/wiki/spaces/OEW/pages/491527/Open+Ephys+GUI) to [GitHub](https://open-ephys.github.io/gui-docs/User-Manual/Installing-the-GUI.html), however this has not yet been completed so I would suggest referring to the atlassian documentation for now.

 ## Installation